CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/ORP.1 organization.md

 ### 1.3 Delimitation

 This module outlines general and overarching requirements in the area of ​​information security organization.
 For this purpose, information flows, processes, role allocation, the structure and process organization are to be regulated.
-The building block organization thus forms the framework for the implementation of information security through other building blocks.
+The building block organization thus forms the framework for the implementation of information security by other building blocks.
 Special requirements of an organizational nature, which are directly related to requirements of other blocks (eg server administration), are listed in the corresponding blocks.

 2 risk situation
 -----------------